moms night out

 There are baths to be had

-And about half a dozen chores
+And half a dozen more chores

-Moms fix up dinner real quick
+Mom fixes up dinner real quick

 Tidy up the mess, too

-Help with homework, do dishes
+Help with homework, does dishes

-And clean up baby's last poo
+Clean up the baby's last poo

-Read a story at bedtime
+Reads a story at bedtime

 Since the kids make a request

-Duck this, I still need to get dressed
+Duck this, I need to get dressed!

-We pop up out of their bed
+She pops up out of their bed

 This is mama's big night